-- 1. Proceed at a slow cautious pace. - 2.
-Continue at a slow pace. - 3.
-If you make contact with an obstacle, back up and try to find another way around it. - 4.
-If you must pass over the obstacle you should go forward until your front tires touch it - 5.
-Then you should increase the throttle pressure slightly until you are over it.
+- o Proceed at a slow cautious pace. - Continue at a slow pace. - If you make contact with an obstacle, back up and try to find another way around it. - If you must pass over the obstacle, you should go forward until your front tires touch it. - o Then you should increase the throttle pressure slightly until you are over it.